 |6.||Once your identity has been confirmed, you will receive your quote.
 At that time, you can choose to either accept the cash offer or refuse it.
 If you decline the ecoATM estimate, your phone will be returned to you.

 This might seem like a lot, but the entire process is expected to take between 3-5 minutes when everything is said and done.
-Not too shabby!
+That’s not a bad wait at all.

 Ready to google “ecoATM near me?”
-Luckily, you shouldn’t need to go too far to find your closest ecoATM since there are over 3,000 kiosks available nationwide.
-In fact, there’s probably one just around the corner at your local big-box store.
-After all, people don’t call them the Walmart phone machine for nothing.
+Luckily, you shouldn’t need to go too far to find your closest ecoATM since there are thousands of kiosks nationwide, searchable by city and zip code.
+In fact, there’s probably one just around the corner at your local grocery store or retail outlet (like Walmart).

 Unlike some other buyback companies, ecoATM only takes cell phones, MP3 players, and tablets.
-So, if you were hoping to sell your old laptops or Apple Watches to ecoATM, you’re out of luck.
+So, if you were hoping to sell your old laptops or Apple Watches to ecoATM, you won’t get anything.

 And what about: